Mzlou/Slide-2.0/README.md

 # Slide-2.0
-More complicated and more beautiful
+More complicated and more beautiful;
+Stack: JavaScript, HTML, CSS;